For Sweet Cash updates click here.

 Texas Skills Development Fund

-The Texas Skills Development Fund is the States' premier job–training program providing training dollars for Texas businesses and workers.
-Administered by the Texas Workforce Commission, success is achieved through collaboration among businesses, public community and technical colleges, Local Workforce Development Boards and economic development partners.
+Employers are always looking to attain the highest level of trained and educated candidates in the area to fill jobs in Sugar Land.
+To help achieve this, the Texas Skills Development Fund is available.
+This is the States' premier job–training program providing training dollars for Texas businesses and workers.
+Administered by the Texas Workforce Commission, success is achieved through collaboration among businesses, public community and technical colleges, local workforce development boards and economic development partners.

 In just 2019 the Texas Workforce Commission through the Skills Development Fund: